Terms contained here may change between updates, so please let us know if you see something that does not quite match what is in-game!

 Primarch - a very large and powerful elder Dragon which can lead armies of Troops

-- Primarchs are organized into a Tech Tree starting at Iron Tier, progressing up from there through Bronze, and then later tiers to be added in the future.
+- Primarchs are organized into a Tech Tree starting at Bronze Tier, progressing up from there with later tiers to be added in the future.

 - Primarchs must be researched before they can be summoned, and can be leveled-up by players.